 The Early Entrance Program facilitates the enrollment of high school students planning to enroll concurrently at the college during the fall and/or winter/spring of their senior year.
 The program enables students to plan their high school and HCC schedules at the same time and complete all or most procedures, including application, testing, and registration, well in advance of general registration periods.
 Students must also fulfill public school system or private school requirements necessary to participate.
-High school juniors also use Early Entrance procedures but may only take classes after high school hours and/or during the summer.
 Additional procedures apply for students in the eighth through tenth grades.
 (See page 16.)
 Different requirements exist for participation in Continuing Education (noncredit) classes.
 Generally, students must be 16 years of age or older to participate in noncredit courses with the exception of HCC’s Kids On Campus Program and selected other programming.

 The college reserves the right to grant admission to secondary school students on an individual basis.
 More information about programs and admissions policies and procedures for current and graduating high school students is available on page 16.
 For further information, please contact 443-518-4599 or email@example.com.
 Information is also available on the college website at www.howardcc.edu/admissions.